AdmiJW/AdmiJW/README.md

 As a third-year undergraduate student pursuing a Bachelor's Degree in Computer Science (Software Engineering) at Universiti Teknologi Malaysia (UTM), I am always eager to explore new technologies and tackle challenging problems.
 I am passionate about competitive programming and hackathons and have a proven ability to think critically and develop innovative solutions.

-In my studies, I have gained hands-on experience with a wide range of technologies, including C++, Java, JavaScript, Typescript, C#, Python, PHP, and R. I have built projects using a variety of web technologies, including Angular, React, Svelte, SvelteKit, SASS, Bootstrap, TailwindCSS, and MaterialUI for the frontend, and NodeJS, Express, NestJS, ASP.NET, Spring Boot, and PHP for the backend.
+In my studies, I have gained hands-on experience with a wide range of technologies, including C++, Java, JavaScript, Typescript, C#, Python, PHP, and R. I have built projects using a variety of web technologies, including Angular, React, Vue, Svelte, SvelteKit, SASS, Bootstrap, TailwindCSS, and MaterialUI for the frontend, and NodeJS, Express, NestJS, ASP.NET, Spring Boot, and PHP for the backend.
 I am also experienced in working with databases, having used OracleSQL, MSSQL, MySQL, PostgreSQL and MongoDB in my projects.

 Outside my studies, I enjoy developing hobby projects in my free time, such as mobile app development with Flutter, and creating games or even AR applications with Unity.
 My long-term goal is to become a software engineer at a leading technology company, where I can continue to learn and grow my skills while contributing to innovative projects that make a positive impact on people's lives.
 I am excited to continue growing my skills and experience in software engineering, and I look forward to exploring new opportunities in the industry.